Smooth Gowdy symmetric generalized Taub-NUT solutions: Introduction

-In his effort to generalize the family of Taub solutions and hence to show that there is a large (but still non-generic) class of solutions of the field equations with similar ``undesired'' properties, Moncrief defines the family of \keyword{generalized Taub-NUT spacetimes} in \cite{moncrief84}.
+In his effort to generalize the family of Taub solutions and hence to show that there is a large (but presumably still non-generic) class of solutions of the field equations with similar ``undesired'' properties, Moncrief defines the family of \keyword{generalized Taub-NUT spacetimes} in \cite{Moncrief:1984js}.
 He is able to prove an existence result under an analyticity assumption.
-Our motivation in this paper is two-fold.
-First, we want to extend the existence result to the smooth case\footnote{We use the term ``smooth'' for infinitely differentiable objects, as opposed to ``analytic'' for which the Taylor series converges in addition.} and formulate it as a singular initial value problem with ``asymptotic data'' on the Cauchy horizon.
-However, in this paper, we restrict ourselves to the case with Gowdy symmetry.
-Secondly, we want to study the global behavior of such solutions.
-By means of so-called soliton methods, it turns out that in the generic case, the existence of a past Cauchy horizon implies the existence of a future Cauchy horizon, at least under certain topological assumptions on the horizons discussed later.
+The motivation in our paper is two-fold.
+First, we want to extend this existence result to the smooth case\footnote{We use the term ``smooth'' for infinitely differentiable objects, as opposed to (real) ``analytic'', which entails the convergence of the Taylor series.} and formulate it as a singular initial value problem with ``asymptotic data'' on the Cauchy horizon.
+Then our second motivation is to study the global dynamics of such solutions.
+To make this feasible, we restrict to the case with Gowdy symmetry.
+By means of so-called soliton methods, we find that the existence of a past Cauchy horizon generically implies the existence of a future Cauchy horizon, at least under certain topological restrictions on the horizons.
 The reader should compare these results to the \SoXSt case in \cite{Hennig2010}.

+Note that the global existence of Gowdy-symmetric solutions with Cauchy horizons, which is our main result, does not necessarily imply that they are generic (and thus violate strong cosmic censorship).
+Indeed, cosmic censorship remains a fundamental open problem in GR and studying existence and properties of solutions with acausal extensions is of crucial importance for a deeper understanding of the mathematical structure of the Einstein equations and their solutions.
+Our considerations are meant to contribute some insights in that direction.